If you are into web scraping for valuable data, you probably know that the biggest mistake you can make is not to use a proxy server at all.

 On a more positive note, websites do not use honeypots frequently, so you might get away with this one after all.

 Unless you change your bot’s settings, it will follow the same scraping pattern which is fairly easy to detect.
 Humans, on the other hand, do not perform repetitive tasks to the same degree as bots do.

 Websites use advanced anti-crawling mechanisms in order to identify robots and prevent crawling.
+For example, they add infographics and check for user behavior.
+A human will read the infographic text and relate to its content whereas a bot will just “view” it as an image.
 Therefore, in order to avoid being detected, you should make a few mouse movements, random clicks, and actions on the page you are crawling.